programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 Archaic words and phrases contribute significantly to the sonnets' sentiment, yet are unlikely to be given any weight in these models since they are not present in the training data.
 While comparing the metrics is fascinating, neither is likely to produce quality results for this data set.
+Rather than an accurate sentiment, we might be surprised to find a quantifiable dissonance between the sonnet's English and our modern web usage.
+However, a model optimized to Shakespeare's words could be developed using appropriate training data.
+To learn more about classifiers and how to implement one, see Vilja Hulden's PH lesson ["Supervised Classification: The Naive Bayesian Returns to the Old Bailey"](http://programminghistorian.org/lessons/naive-bayesian) or Steven Bird, Ewan Klein, and Edward Loper's ["Learning to Classify Text"](http://www.nltk.org/book/ch06.html) in the [NTLK Book](http://www.nltk.org/book/).

 Accessing data and services on the web opens new possibilities and efficiencies for humanities research.
+While powerful, these APIs are often not aimed at scholarship and may not be appropriate or optimized for our inquiries.
+The training data may be incomplete, biased, or secret.
 We should always be asking questions about these aggregations and algorithms, thinking critically about the metrics they are capable of producing.
 This is not a new technical skill, but an application of the historian's traditional expertise, not unlike interrogating physical primary materials to unravel bias and read between the lines.
 Humanities scholars routinely synthesize and evaluate convoluted sources to reveal important narratives, and must carry that skill into digital realm.
+We can critically evaluate algorithms and API services, as well as create new ones more suited to our questions and methods.

 With it's unique ability to interactively wrangle data from raw aggregation to analysis, Refine supports exploratory research and a wonderfully fluid and playful approach to data.
 OpenRefine is a flexible, pragmatic tool that simplifies routine tasks and, when combined with domain knowledge, extends research capabilities.